Nobody Kept Words

 Waving red cloth in the eyes of running bull

-Scouring the materialistic world I found one hundred eight Blue lotuses
+Scouring the materialistic world I found one hundred eight Blue lotus

 Baruna, yet, did not keep her words,